erroronline1/caro/readme.md

     * code blocks are not parsed as <code> due to limited compatibility with the [TCPDF](#ressources)-implementation, but <span> with inline monospace style instead
     * multiple lines for list items must end with one or more spaces on the previous line, linebreaks within lists behave a bit different than regular Markdown
     * this flavour currently lacks support of
-        * setext headers by unterlining due to h1 and h2 being to big in context of this application
         * definitions
         * multiline code within lists
         * inline HTML on purpose